davewatters/pwnytrap/README.md

     - GitHub is used to store the project's code after being pushed from Git, and Github Pages used to deploy the live site
 1. [Heroku](https://heroku.com)
     - Heroku was used to deploy the app using a Code Institute template
+    1. [LucidChart](https://lucidchart.com) was used to create the logic flowchart

 <!---  --->
 <!---  Begin testing section --->
 <!---  --->